-In order to interpret the results as the affect of a discontinuity in care, the deployments must be quasi-random and must only affect the outcome through its impact on discontinuity of care.
-This would be violated if, for example, patients begin seeing providers of lower average quality after a deployment or if providers change their practice style prior to the deployments.
-Table 1 displays the results of a regression of patient demographics and annual utilization in the year prior to the match-quarter on an indicator for undergoing a primary care provider deployment, and clinic and match-group time fixed effects.
-The treatment group tends to be about a year and a half older, has 0.02 more comorbidities, and tilts a bit more female.
-None of these differences, however, are economically meaningful.
-Table 2 shows the results of a series of regressions of practice intensity adjusting only for the clinic and match-group time fixed-effects of deployers and non-deployers in the data.
+Table 3 shows the results of a series of regressions of practice intensity on an indicator for whether a provider deploys within the sample window.
+The regressions don't include any controls but do include clinic and cohort-time fixed-effects.
 Deployers and non-deployers appear to practice in similar fashion.
 Both groups spend about the same per primary care appointment, refer to specialists at about the same rate, and code about the same number of CPT procedures per encounter.
 Deployers code complex evaluation and management codes a bit less often.
 Finally, I check for changes in practice patterns by modifying equation 6.
-I regress each appointment intensity indicator on an indicator for being within one year of a deployment and include provider and group-time fixed effects.
-Table A3 shows the results of these regressions.
-There's no evidence an economically meaningful change practice patterns for any of the measures, with only the number of coded procedures being statistically significant.
+I regress each appointment intensity indicator on an indicator for being within one year of a deployment and include provider and match cohort fixed effects.
+Table A1 shows the results of these regressions.
+There's no evidence of an economically meaningful change in practice patterns for any of the measures, with only the number of coded procedures being statistically significant.

 Next, I present evidence of parallel pretrends in patient cost and utilization.
-Figure 2a shows changes in the natural log of total dollars spent per quarter across the year before and after the discontinuity.
+Figure 3a shows changes in the natural log of total dollars spent per quarter across the year before and after the discontinuity.
 The estimates are stable in the quarters prior to the deployment indicating parallel pre-trends and providing support for the parallel trends assumption.
 Cost goes up as the PCP departs indicating that there is an effect of the discontinuity on total cost of care.
-Figure 2b shows the probability of any specialty care appointment.
+Figure 3b shows the probability of any specialty care appointment.
 The trend is similar to the spending outcome with a sharp increase after the provider leaves.